hugocornellier/agelapse/README.md

 - Fixed a bug that prevented some images from appearing on specific devices in the tutorial section.
 - Automatically set a new project orientation to Landscape/Portrait based on the initial import.

+## What's New - Desktop v0.2.0

+### Improvements & Bug Fixes
+- Improved universal support to allow AgeLapse to run on Silicon and Intel Macs
+- Minor bug fixes

 ## Platform Support

 | Platforms | Status      |